isawangyx/tp/docs/UserGuide.md

 ### Summarising bookings of the day: `today`

-Shows all bookings scheduled for today and the customers who made those bookings.
+Shows all bookings scheduled for today and the patrons who made those bookings.

 Format: `today`

 * Displays all bookings for the current date.
 * Also shows a summary count of upcoming, completed and cancelled bookings for today.
-* Shows the list of customers who have bookings today.
+* Shows the list of patrons who have bookings today.

 Example:
-* `today` → Lists all of today's bookings and customers who made those bookings.
+* `today` → Lists all of today's bookings and patrons who made those bookings.

 `today`
 ![today](images/today.png)